FOR IMMEDIATE RELEASE:

-ARLINGTON, VA – The non-profit School Nutrition Association (SNA) is calling on Congress to permanently offer school meals to all students at no charge through the National School Lunch and Breakfast Programs and to take additional steps to ensure the long-term sustainability of school meal programs.
-These requests are part of SNA’s 2021 Position Paper, outlining the legislative priorities for the Association in the new year.
+ARLINGTON, VA – The non-profit School Nutrition Association (SNA) is calling on Congress to immediately extend pandemic child nutrition waivers through School Year (SY) 2022/23 and take steps to permanently support school meal programs severely impacted by supply chain, financial and regulatory challenges.
+These requests are part of SNA’s 2022 Position Paper, outlining the legislative priorities for the Association in the new year.

-In March, school nutrition professionals from across the country will meet virtually with their Members of Congress to discuss SNA’s 2021 Position Paper, as part of the 49th annual Legislative Action Conference (LAC).
+In March, school nutrition professionals from across the country will meet with their Members of Congress to discuss SNA’s 2022 Position Paper, as part of the 50th annual Legislative Action Conference (LAC).

 About School Nutrition Association:

 The School Nutrition Association (SNA) is a national, non-profit professional organization representing 50,000 school nutrition professionals across the country.
 Founded in 1946, SNA and its members are dedicated to making healthy school meals and nutrition education available to all students.
 For more information on school meals, visit www.SchoolNutrition.org/SchoolMeals

 School Nutrition Professionals to Urge Congress for Support at Legislative Action Conference

 SNA Survey Shows School Meal Programs Face Critical Challenges

 SNA Urges USDA to Maintain Current School Meal Rules